idio-lang/DIPS/source/introduction.rst

 interacting with other systems, querying a database, poking a REST interface, gathering information, applying some change.

 These *always* start with a shell script.
-I know to :pname:`netcat` -this, or :pname:`ssh` with a particular key to obtain some bespoke behaviour -that.
-Most commands print unstructured text to *stdout* which we can "screen scrape" to find out our facts.  :pname:`sed`, :pname:`grep` and :pname:`awk` are our best friends although we can do a fair amount of twirling and twiddling directly in the shell with ``IFS`` and arrays and pattern matching and parameter expansion.
+I know to :command:`netcat` -this, or :command:`ssh` with a particular key to obtain some bespoke behaviour -that.
+Most commands print unstructured text to *stdout* which we can "screen scrape" to find out our facts.  :command:`sed`, :command:`grep` and :command:`awk` are our best friends although we can do a fair amount of twirling and twiddling directly in the shell with ``IFS`` and arrays and pattern matching and parameter expansion.
 Need :lname:`Expect` to poke about in a bespoke User Interface to find some status?
 No problem.

 But then I always do have a problem when I start to gather similar information from more than one source and I need an ostensibly simple